nicc777/react-materialui-forms-demo/README.md

 * The JWT Access Token is persisted in the [browsers local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 * Local storage is also used to cache the username.
 The username will be auto filled the next time the page is visited.
 * Add a "_remember me_" option to optionally store the username in the local storage
+* Added a diagram and other supporting material to better explain the implementation and patterns

 There are still some enhancement outstanding which I will address in the near future as part of my learning exercise:

 * Using the [Storybook](https://storybook.js.org/docs/react/get-started/introduction) features.
 * Implement unit tests
-* More detailed documentation - perhaps even a tutorial?
 * I am considering adding a real back-end for testing purposes.
 This may be useful to practice some security best practices as well.

 ## Quick Start